HVision-NKU/CamoFormer/README.md

 ## Acknowlegement
-Thanks [mczhuge](https://github.com/mczhuge) provide a friendly [codebase](https://github.com/mczhuge/ICON) for binary segmentation tasks.
+Thanks [mczhuge](https://github.com/mczhuge) providing a friendly [codebase](https://github.com/mczhuge/ICON) for binary segmentation tasks.
 And our code is built based on it.